-Internships generally run each semester (Fall, Spring, and Summer) and average 12-15 hours/week during office hours (Monday -- Friday, 9:30am-6:30pm).
+Internships generally run each semester (Fall, Spring, and Summer), and interns typically work 15 hours per week during office hours (Monday - Friday, 9:30am-6:30pm).
 Schedules are casual, as are dress code and office atmosphere.
 We have a lot of fun at work and get a lot done; we expect the same from you.
 In exchange for your hard work, you'll get an insider's look at the Boston creative writing scene, free GrubStreet classes, and some valuable new skills.
 We've also been known to write some killer recommendations for those who are worthy.
 This is a great opportunity for students, recent grads, and anyone interested in nonprofit work and the arts.

 Like a Renaissance man (or woman, or person), interns will dabble in (and excel at) a variety of tasks at GrubStreet.
 Duties include:

 - Office administration, such as filing, assisting with mailings, keeping the space organized, doing research on a variety of topics, running to the post office, and whatever else strikes our fancy (like posing for pictures with a giant promotional teddy bear or picking up donuts for the whole office - including interns!).

 - Internet research.

 - Grunt work, such as assembling furniture, restocking supplies, helping us tidy up the office, setting up for events and classes.

 Necessary skills for all interns: ENTHUSIASM, willingness to work on a variety of projects, ability to work independently and with minimal direction, superb attention to detail, stellar organizational skills, ability to learn new tasks quickly, pride in a job well done, and the ability to do all these with cheer and a sense of humor.

 Please note that interns do not have a role in instructing courses - but they do get to take a free class!